Makar Sankranti: Karnataka

 This is the Suggi (ಸುಗ್ಗಿ) or harvest festival for farmers of Karnataka.
 On this auspicious day, girls wear new clothes to visit near and dear ones with a Sankranti offering in a plate and exchange the same with other families.
 This ritual is called "Ellu Birodhu."
 Here the plate would normally contain "Ellu" (white sesame seeds) mixed with fried groundnuts, neatly cut dry coconut and fine cut bella (jaggery).
 The mixture is called "Ellu-Bella" (ಎಳ್ಳು ಬೆಲ್ಲ).
 The plate contains shaped sugar candy moulds (Sakkare Acchu, ಸಕ್ಕರೆ ಅಚ್ಚು) with a piece of sugarcane.
-There is a saying in Kannada "ellu bella thindu olle maathadi" that translates to 'eat the mixture of sesame seeds and jaggery and speak only good.'
-This festival signifies the harvest of the season, since sugarcane is predominant in these parts.
-Ellu Bella, Ellu Unde, bananas, sugarcane, red berries, haldi and kumkum and small gift items useful in everyday lives are often exchanged among women in Karnataka.

 During the occasion, newly married women give away bananas for five years to married women from the first year of her marriage.
-Kite flying, drawing rangolis, giving away of red berries known as Yalchi kai are some of the intrinsic parts of the festival.
-Another vital ritual in rural Karnataka is the display of decorated cows and bulls and their procession is done and they are also made to cross a fire and this custom is known as "Kichchu Haayisuvudu".

 Maharashtra

 Multicolored sugar halwa surrounded by til-gul (sesame and jaggery) ladoos.
 These exchanged and eaten on Makar Sankranti in Maharashtra.